Facebook, Cambridge Analytica, and You

 So what should we make of the latest data-related kerfuffle that’s getting a lot of attention on Twitter?
 Is there anything you can even do if you were affected?

-Here’s the short version: Facebook provided data on 87 million users to an app built by a psychology professor, ostensibly for academic research.
-Unfortunately for Facebook, the professor handed the data to Cambridge Analytica, a company associated with the Trump campaign that allegedly used the information to help target political messaging during the 2016 election (some were from Australia—which has Facebook facing a pretty steep Aussie fine—ruling out the effectiveness of that data for United States elections).
+Here’s the short version: CNN reported that Facebook provided data on 87 million users to an app built by a psychology professor, ostensibly for academic research.
+Unfortunately for Facebook, the professor handed the data to Cambridge Analytica, a company associated with the Trump campaign that allegedly used the information to help target political messaging during the 2016 election (some were from Australia—which according to ABC News has Facebook facing a pretty steep fine).

 Where do we go from here?

 One of the first things Facebook promised to do was limit third-party access to user data that is sold to advertisers.
-Two companies specifically named by Facebook were Acxiom and Epsilon, which Anick Jesdanun of The Washington Post reported last week, “data from people’s offline lives to target them on Facebook.”
+Two companies specifically named by Facebook were Acxiom and Epsilon, which Anick Jesdanun of The Washington Post reported last week, would no longer be able to collect “data from people’s offline lives to target them on Facebook.”
 That same article underscored the fact that these measures will not mean an end to ad targeting—largely due to the monumental amount of information to which the company already has access.
 And, as Jesdanun points out, limiting access to your friends’ information doesn’t necessarily limit access to the data you generate on the platform.

 If you’re interested in digital privacy and have been on Facebook since its inception (high fives to everyone who remembers it only being for college students way back in 2004!), there’s probably not much you can do to pry currently available information out of the hands of advertisers, even if you shut down your account today—at least not without future legislation or regulations.